-NYCEECs (previously called community-based early childhood centers) are organizations that partner with the NYC Department of Education to provide free, high-quality pre-K programs.
+NYCEECs are organizations that partner with the NYC Department of Education to provide free pre-K programs.
 NYCEECs are selected through a rigorous evaluation process and are held to the same high-quality standards as district schools.

-If you’re interested in half-day NYCEEC pre-K programs or charter school pre-K programs, please contact those sites directly.
+If you’re interested in half-day NYCEEC pre-K programs or charter school pre-K programs, please contact those programs directly.

 You will receive a decision letter with a single offer in June 2015.
-If you receive an offer letter for a program ranked below your first choice, your child is automatically placed on a waitlist for all programs that you ranked higher on your application than the program where you received an offer.
+If you receive an offer letter for a program ranked below your first choice, your child is automatically placed on a waitlist for all programs that you ranked higher on your application.
 If you don’t receive an offer due to programs filling up, there will still be additional opportunities to find a pre-K program with a seat for your child.
 Call 311 and a Facilitated Enrollment Specialist will help you find a high-quality pre-K option for your child.

 Learn about key dates and events this school year.